 Training in a Community on the Mexican Border

 Texas Children’s Cancer and Hematology Centers has an outreach clinic in the Rio Grande Valley in McAllen, Texas.
-The Vannie E. Cook Jr. Children’s Cancer and Hematology Clinic has 4 full-time pediatric hematology-oncology faculty members who saw more than 2,000 patients with cancer or hematologic disorders in the first 4 years of the clinic’s operation.
+The Vannie E. Cook Jr. Children’s Cancer and Hematology Clinic has 4 full-time pediatric hematology-oncology faculty members who have treated more than 9,500 patients with cancer or hematologic disorders since 2001.
+The clinic has been an official Children's Oncology Group (COG) member since 2014.
 The McAllen area was previously an underserved area with a large Spanish-speaking population.
-As an elective in the senior years of training, fellows may take the opportunity to work in this environment as an elective during their senior years of training.
-The opportunity allows them to observe a pediatric hematology-oncology practice in a border community setting.
+The recommended fourth year of our training program may include the opportunity to travel to other locations, if appropriate, and allows them to observe a pediatric hematology-oncology practice in a border community setting.

 Texas Children’s Cancer and Hematology Centers has established close collaborative interactions with several programs internationally.
 Depending on their research interests and progress, fellows who elect to stay for a fourth year may spend an elective in one of several collaborating institutions internationally.
 International opportunities include sites in Italy, France, Oman, Eastern Europe, Africa, and Latin America.
 Learn more about Global Hematology Oncology Pediatric Excellence (HOPE)